vindarel/common-lisp-course-in-videos/README.md

 Here is some feedback from people who took the course:

+> It is an amazing tutorial.
+What is really strange is I thought CLOS was complicated.
+I guess it can be but Vincent is amazing at explaining everything and demystifying it.

+intergallactic_llama, January 2025 (reddit)

 > I have done some preliminary Common Lisp exploration prior to this course but had a lot of questions regarding practical use and development workflows.
 This course was amazing for this!
 I learned a lot of useful techniques for actually writing the code in Emacs, as well as conversational explanations of concepts that had previously confused me in text-heavy resources.
 Please keep up the good work and continue with this line of topics, it is well worth the price!

 Preston, October 2024